xclusive36/MarkItUp/docs/COMPARISON.md

 2. **Is collaboration essential?** → MarkItUp PKM or Notion
 3. **Do you prefer web or desktop?** → Web: MarkItUp PKM, Desktop: Obsidian
 4. **Is budget a constraint?** → MarkItUp PKM or Logseq (free)
-5. **Do you need AI features?** → MarkItUp PKM or Notion
+5. **Do you need AI features?** → MarkItUp PKM (4 providers) or Notion
+6. **Do you need privacy-first AI?** → MarkItUp PKM (Ollama local AI)
-6. **Is privacy critical?** → Self-hosted options (MarkItUp PKM, Logseq)
+7. **Is privacy critical?** → Self-hosted options (MarkItUp PKM, Logseq)
-7. **Do you want mature ecosystem?** → Obsidian or Notion
+8. **Do you want mature ecosystem?** → Obsidian or Notion

-Based on your answers, MarkItUp PKM is the best choice if you prioritize self-hosting, collaboration, AI features, web access, and cost-effectiveness.
+Based on your answers, MarkItUp PKM is the best choice if you prioritize self-hosting, collaboration, AI features (especially local/private AI with Ollama), web access, and cost-effectiveness.

 ---